jraby/1brc/README.md

 - 10% `ParseFixedPoint16Unsafe`
 - 06% new measurement

-It doesn't scale linearly, but 24 cores is still the fastest:
+It doesn't scale linearly, but 24 threads is still the fastest:
 ```
 nproc=1       25.258936986 seconds time elapsed
 nproc=2       12.736176446 seconds time elapsed